OPINION: Five reasons for and against bread sliced bagels

 To be fair, it is St. Louis Bread Co.
 Therefore, our apparently infamous tradition should set a standard for bagel eating around the world.
 The bread sliced bagel is a modern day technological advancement.

-Jack Weaver is a junior, and this is his third year on both the Image staff and the Digital Media staff.
-He enjoys making videos and taking photos as he has a slight obsession with cameras.
-Outside of publications, he is involved in National Honor Society and FBLA.
-In his free time, he likes to listen...
+Jack Weaver is a senior, and this is his fourth year on both the Image staff and the Digital Media staff.
+Outside of publications, he is involved in National Honor Society and Key Club.
+In his free time, he enjoys washing cars and messing around with cameras.
+Jack can be contacted at firstname.lastname@example.org.

 Bread slicing bagels is blasphemy